Characters: Bleach Visoreds And Exiled Soul Reapers

 - Badass: You wouldn't know it from looking at him, but he actually has the best combat performance of all the Visored, defeating both the Hollowified Kensei and Mashiro easily in "Turn Back the Pendulum" and being the only Visored to actually defeat one of Aizen's top Espada - the second strongest one at that.

 - Gentle Giant: Within the Visored band, he's the largest and nicest one you'll likely ever meet.
+He's too gentle for war and apologises whenever he kills.

 - Handicapped Badass: After several failed attempts by him and Sui-Fon to kill Baraggan, he finally does it by using kido to teleport his decaying hand into Baraggan's stomach, allowing the death aura to spread to him.
-To paraphrase: "If your power truly is absolute, then not even you can stand against it."

 "The enemy of my enemy is my friend!
 That should be a good enough reason to fight together."